frax2004/fridayc-antlr-llvm/Readme.md

 ```

 #### Literals
-There are 7 kinds of literals:
+There are 8 kinds of literals:
 - Integer literals
 - Floating-point literals
 - Character literals
   - Must be enclosed by '' and must contain exactly one character
+- String literals
+  - Must be enclosed by "" and can contain 0+ characters
 - Boolean literals
 - Pointer literal
 - Array literals